Per Capita Gross Domestic Product - Explained

 - The per capita GDP of developing countries usually matches to that of developed countries once they start growing in an economic manner.

-A Little More on What is Per Capita GDP
+How is Per Capita GDP Used?

 Per Capita GDP informally determines how well the country is developing.
 The wealthiest nations with a relatively small population size and bigger economies tend to have more per capita GDP.
 Per capita GDP and GDP per capita are interchangeable in the real world.
 Except the U.S. and Germany, the majority of the countries mentioned in the list dont have a big size of the population.
 Being the greatest economic power and having the third-highest population size, the U.S. tends to be a powerful nation among others.